MagonBorn/CodeChallenges/PythonChallenges/README.md

 **0** $\le$ **length of s** $\leq$ **10<sup>3</sup>**

-Each character of **s, s[i]**, $\eplison$ **{a - z, A - Z, spaCE}**,
+Each character of **s, s[i]**, $\epsilon$ **{a - z, A - Z, spaCE}**,

 ### Sample Input

 Sample Input 0
     We promptly judged antique ivory buckles for the next prize

 Sample Output 0
     pangram

 Sample Explanation 0
     All of the letters of the alphabet are present in the string.

 Sample Input 1
     We promptly judged antique ivory buckles for the prize

 Sample Output 1
     not pangram

 Sample Explanation 0
     The string lacks an x.